Architect0711/BatchScriptReference/README.md

 Pass Arguments to the Batch Script and save them in Variables.

+## IF_ELSE.cmd

+Single and Multi Line IF ELSE Snippets and GOTO calls.

 ## LocalDateTimeWmic.cmd

 Get the current Date and Time from WMIC and create a formatted String from it to use for Console Output, Folder- and Filenames etc.